hipertipo/hTools2/README.md

 Work on hTools2 is partially funded by users and collaborators.

-I am specially grateful to the following designers who have comissioned new functionality for hTools2, and provided continuous feedback:
+I am specially grateful to the following designers who have comissioned new functionality for hTools2, and provided feedback:

 <table>
 <tr>